kishimisu/WebGPU-Radix-Sort/README.md

 - Supports 32-bit unsigned integers (`Uint32Array`)
 - Supports 32-bit unsigned floating points (`Float32Array`)
 - Sort a buffer of `keys` and associated `values` at the same time.
 The sort is made based on the `keys` buffer.
+- Includes "Order Checking" optimization to exit early if the input is already sorted.
+This can improve real-time performances in the case the input doesn't change much between frames.
 - Supports arrays of arbitrary size

+#### Use Cases:
+- You need to sort data directly on the GPU
+- You need to sort a large number of elements (> 100,000 elements) faster than the CPU
+- You need to sort a large number of elements in real-time applications

 ### Parallel Prefix Sum (Scan)